Get 80% off your plan for your first 3 months*

 FAQs on online business ideas

-Here are answers to common questions about starting an online business.
+Here are answers to common questions about starting an online business in Canada.

-What is the best online business to start?
+What is the best online business to start from home?

 The best online business matches your skills, interests, and available resources.
-Service businesses like consulting or virtual assistance have low startup costs and can generate income quickly.
-Ecommerce and digital products offer more scalability but typically take longer to build.
+Service businesses like consulting or virtual assistance have low startup costs, while ecommerce and digital products offer more scalability but take longer to build.

 With $10,000, you could launch an ecommerce store with inventory, create a comprehensive online course, start a service business with professional tools and marketing, or develop a simple app.
 This budget allows investment in quality branding, a professional website, and essential business tools.